tgrossb/Ava/README.md

 This is unpackaged source for the Ava Compiling and Executing tool, or ava for short.
 This tool was created to simplify compiling and running Java programs from the command line.
 It simplifies compiling multiple files organized into packages and is able to export compiled files into seperate directories.
 Feel free to download and use or modify this tool for easy use.

+## How?
+What?
+Huh?
+Yeah, same.
+Check out the [refrence](refrence), maybe it will help?
+It has some aspects of a tutorial, but I am working on a full tutorial.

 ## Installing ##
 Installing this tool is fairly easy.
 All you need to do is [download the dependencies](#dependencies) and then follow the instructions in the [Building](#building) section of the README.
 Eventually, I'll setup an even easier way to install and build.</br>